dilipthelip/LearnCassandra/README.md

 Cassandra installation is represented by bunch of nodes.
 Each node is a representation of a running instance of Cassandra.
 Cassandra cluster is a masterless and peer to peer system.

 All data stored in cassandra is associated with a **token**.
-Nodes are responsible for storing the token values in to the Cassandra DB.When new modes are added , each node takes care of contiguos set of nodes managing the tokens.
+Token ranges are from -2^63 to 2^63 .Nodes are responsible for storing the token values in to the Cassandra DB.When new modes are added , each node takes care of contiguos set of nodes managing the tokens.

 ## How Cassandra stores Data ?
 - Cassandra is a **partitioned row store**.Data are read and written with a partition key.
 - When data is inserted the hash(partition key) is hashed in to the token.
 - Token value specifies which V node and physical node responsible for the data.

 ## How to install Cassandra ?